 Corporate liquidity risk is defined as where the Group, though solvent, either does not have sufficient financial resources available to meet its obligations when they fall due or can secure them only at an excessive cost.

-The Group manages this risk in line with the requirements of BIPRU 12.
+This risk is managed in line with the requirements of BIPRU 12.
 The policy, responsibilities, process and contingency arrangements are documented in the Group's Liquidity Risk Policy and Management Framework.